 But even before the onset of middle age — generally defined as the period from the mid-40s to the mid-60s — some of youth’s resilience slips away.
 By the 30s, skin becomes less elastic and metabolism slows, says Jim White, a Virginia Beach-based dietitian and spokesperson for the Academy of Nutrition and Dietetics.
 You can boost skin health with supplements of vitamin C and omega-3 fatty acids, he says, and, meanwhile, watch the scale.
 "Weight can really creep up in these years," he says.
 "While they’re healthy, while they’re young, this is when they want to really step up their exercise game and really stay in tune to their diet."

 Women considering pregnancy will also want to get enough folic acid, a B vitamin that helps prevent severe birth defects.
 Because defects in brain and spinal development can form early in pregnancy — and because half of pregnancies are unplanned — women who could become pregnant should take 400 to 800 micrograms of folic acid a day, according to government recommendations.
-Roizen of the Cleveland Clinic says that taking a prenatal vitamin for three months before becoming pregnant reduces the risk of autism in a child by 40 percent.
+Roizen of the Cleveland Clinic says that taking a prenatal vitamin for three months before becoming pregnant in a child by 40 percent.

 If there’s a time in life when eating habits really count, this is it.
 In middle age, dietary choices simply carry more weight, so to speak.
 So beware of the so-called "middle age spread."